RuslanKhafizov/genetic-code-analyzer/README.md

 An interactive tool demonstrating the division of all 24 genetic code calligrams into 6 distinct orbits under Rumer-related transformations.
 # Interactive Rumer Orbit Explorer

 This interactive web tool is designed for visualizing, exploring, and analyzing the structural and mathematical symmetries inherent in the genetic code.
-It focuses on the concepts first proposed by **Yuri Borisovich Rumer** and subsequent developments related to calligram (or "codogram") transformations and orbits.
+It focuses on the concepts first proposed by **Yuri Borisovich Rumer** and subsequent developments related to codogram transformations and orbits.

 The application is implemented فيلمstrip (using vanilla JavaScript without external frameworks like React for this particular version) and renders directly in the browser.